 - empathy and understanding from all staff

 - private times with their relative and a time to say “goodbye”

 - consideration of spiritual needs

-In Australia it is policy for families to receive information regarding who has been helped by this generous gift.
+In Australia it is policy for families to receive information regarding who has been helped by the generous gift of organ donation.

-Organ donation agencies are able to offer support after an organ donation.
-Talking to other donor families can be helpful.
+Donation agencies can offer support, and talking to other donor families can be helpful.

-Families are urged to contact their local organ donation agency for assistance in finding answers to questions.
-Most agencies can make referrals to suitable bereavement counselors if required.
+Families are urged to contact their local organ donation agency for assistance in finding answers to any questions they have.
+Most agencies can make referrals to suitable bereavement counsellors if required.